-Verify that the GIS-R4 has an Internet connection, the network figure next to the flag at the top right must be green, if it is red then stop and get an Internet connection.
-The setup procedure can only continue with an Internet connection.
+Verify that the GIS-K7 has an Internet connection, the figure at the top right must be green, if it is red then stop and get a good Internet connection.
+The setup procedure can only continue with a good Internet connection.